Deep Creek Hot Springs located in the foothills of the San Bernardino Mountains is perhaps the best natural hot springs in Southern California.

 Nudity is common here although many visitors do wear shorts of swimwear.
 You might even encounter a naked hiker along the way.
 Weekend crowds are not uncommon even during the hot summer.
 The best time to visit is during the week when there will be far fewer visitors and

 The crowd at the pools is a mix of twenty-year-olds out for an adventure, hippie types, locals, and hikers.
-Some people bring their dogs but unless you dog is used to hiking all day leave him at home.
+Some people bring their dogs but unless your four-legged friend is used to hiking leave him at home.

 In addition to the hot springs Deep Creek has several year-round swimming holes, one popular with cliff divers, but if you want to do some dipping there is only one place.